ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 10204**<br />
 Function: Disables merge/recompress during columnstore index reorganization.
-In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.
+In SQL Server 2016, when a columnstore index is reorganized, there is new functionality to automatically merge any small compressed rowgroups into larger compressed rowgroups, as well as recompressing any rowgroups that have a large number of deleted rows.<br />
 **Note: Trace flag 10204 does not apply to column store indexes which are created on memory-optimized tables.**<br />
 Link: [MSDN ms188396]<br />
 Scope: global or session